 Augmented reality also has various applications, some of which we covered in a previous article.
 These applications include medical training, business logistics, interior design, and education.
 So, if you are looking to dive into the world of AR app development and are not sure where to start, you’ve come to the right place.

-Vuforia is one of the most popular augmented reality frameworks available today.
-It is actually an SDK that supports all the main platforms (Android, iOS, Unity and UWP).
-PCT, the company behind Vuforia, offers a wide array of products for AR development, including Vuforia Engine, Vuforia Chalk and Vuforia Studio.
+Vuforia Engine is one of the most popular augmented reality frameworks available today.
+It is an SDK that supports all the main platforms (Android, iOS, Unity and UWP).
+PTC, the company behind Vuforia, offers a wide array of products for AR development, including Vuforia Engine, Vuforia Chalk, and Vuforia Studio.

-When it comes to pricing, Vuforia offers a free basic plan, a Premium Plan for a $499 one-time payment, and a Cloud version for $99/month.
-There’s also a Pro version for which pricing depends on your specific needs.
+When it comes to pricing, Vuforia offers a free basic plan and a Cloud version for $99/month.
+There’s also a Premium plan available for using advanced features.

 ARCore is an augmented reality SDK developed by Google and released in 2018.
 This SDK was designed to develop mobile apps for Android devices and works on phones that run on Android 7.0 and subsequent versions.
 Not only that, but it is also supported by iOS 11+, Unity, Android NDK and Unreal.